 Overuse of Pain Killers

-Over the counter painkillers such as aspirin reduces the blood flow to your kidneys.
+Over-the-counter painkillers such as aspirin reduce the blood flow to your kidneys.
 These drugs are also directly toxic to the kindy tissue, damaging its function.

-You’ll save yourself from a lot of troubles in the future if you do!
+You’ll save yourself from a lot of trouble in the future if you do!